uk-gov-dft/bluebadge-la-webapp/README.md

 ```
 Specify the relevant tag to run a feature file (Eg. @SignIn, @ManageUsers etc.)

+# How to deploy to QA enviroment
+How to Deploy to QA environment

+iterm2 - Go to valtech-dft-workspace project
+vagrant ssh
+ssh ec2-user@35.178.130.16
+cd dev-env
+change the env.sh
+./rebuild.sh

-## Run app inside Vagrant
+## Run app inside a virtual computer
-Assumming Virtual Box/ Vagrant/ Virtual has been installed and everything is properly configured.
+Assuming Virtual Box/ Vagrant/ Virtual has been installed and everything is properly configured.

 $ = terminal prompt
 $Vagrant = vagrant prompt